-- Giving legal advice for clients – unless your agent is also a lawyer, they are not able to give you legal advice.
+- Giving legal advice to clients – unless your agent is also a lawyer, they are not able to give you legal advice.
 That includes legal advice about a earnest money dispute.
-Or what are the remedies for breaking a residential lease agreement.
+Or what the remedies for breaking a residential lease agreement are.

 - Failure to Supervise – real estate brokerage must take active steps to supervise an agent’s actions.

 - Misrepresentation/Fraud – an agent cannot make false statements that others rely on.
 If you call an agent about a listing they might tell you there are already multiple offers to buy.
-Agents cannot lie about that, because this is information buyer rely on.
+Agents cannot lie about that, because this is information the buyer relies on.

 - License – to market properties you need to have an active and valid real estate license.
-If a an agent has an assistant – there are certain actions that only the realtor can perform, not the assistant.
+If an agent has an assistant, there are certain actions that only the realtor can perform, not the assistant.

-Agents and brokers owe the same duty of care for their clients in leasing as well.
+Agents and brokers owe the same duty of care for their clients in leasing transactions.
 CA law makes no distinctions between a transaction to sell a property and a lease.

 There is no distinction between a $15,000,000 transaction and a $1,000/m lease.
 The duty of care to a small client is the same duty owed to a client who is going to fetch the agent a large commission.

 You may be able to recover damages in a successful lawsuit against an agent.
 The damages have to be as a result of the realtor’s actions/negligence/breach.